Find online courses made by experts from around the world.

 I enjoy explaining programming not because I like to talk, but because I find it rewarding to help people along their way.
 In fact, I found it so rewarding that I created a Youtube channel with hundreds of videos covering programming topics.

-I hope you can benefit from my years of learning, I try to present it in a simpler way so you don't wrestle with all the questions I had!
+I hope you can benefit from my years of learning, I try to present it in a simple way so you don't need wrestle with all the questions I had!

 Hours of video content